Jump Start Lessons:

 After graduating from Western Michigan University as a music education major, Bonnietta was a member of the Kalamazoo Symphony Orchestra, the KSO Woodwind Quintet, principal flutist of the Bach Orchestra, and flute instructor on the music faculty at Kalamazoo College.
-After moving to northern Michigan she was a founding member of the Great Lakes Chamber Orchestra.
-She founded and performed in the GLCO Woodwind Quintet.
-She also founded and performed in the Northern Michigan Flute Choir.
+After moving to northern Michigan she was a founding member of the Great Lakes Chamber Orchestra, founded and performed in the GLCO Woodwind Quintet, and founded and performed in the Northern Michigan Flute Choir.
 She has performed extensively in the Baroquen Consort.
-She was a member of, and soloed many times, with the Straits Area Concert Band.
+She was a member and soloist with the Straits Area Concert Band.
 She has given many solo and small ensemble recitals.
-Since moving to KY, she is now in the Fillmore Wind Ensemble and continues to play in the Great Lakes Chamber Orchestra and the flute choir.
-Bonnietta started teaching flute lessons when she was 14 years old.
-It is her passion and she has taught many students ages 8-72!
+Bonnietta started teaching flute lessons when she was 14 and has taught students ages 8-75.

-Jeff McLemore: Oboe, Bassoon, Sax, Clarinet, Bass, Guitar Erlanger & Florence
+Jeff McLemore: Oboe, Bassoon, Sax, Clarinet, Bass, Guitar Virtual Only

 Performs with seven local groups and churches.
 Published in the Contemporary Christian genre.
 Current studio producer and musician and former band director.
 39 years teaching experience.

-Gordon Finch: Trombone, Euphonium, Tuba, Violin Florence & Erlanger
+Gordon Finch: Trombone, Euphonium, Tuba Florence & Erlanger

 Gordon has a B.S. in Music Education from Hofstra Univ. in Hempstead, N.Y. and a Masters of Music from Ithaca College in Ithaca, N.Y.
 He is a retired band and orchestra director from Connecticut and New York.
 In addition to Low Brass Gordon teaches Beginning Strings and all Beginner Band Instruments.